-Unizeto Technologies S.A. ensures that the whole information it possesses is gathered, stored and processed in accordance with the law in force, particularly with Personal Data Protection Law of 29th of August, 1997 including its later changes and execution acts.
+Unizeto Technologies S.A. ensures that the whole information it possesses is gathered, stored and processed in accordance with the law in force, particularly with the Act of August 29, 1997 on the Protection of Personal Data including its later changes and execution acts.

 Unizeto Technologies S.A. ensures that third parties are given the access only to the information that is publicly accessible in a certificate or certificate evidence.
-The other data provided in applications submitted to CERTUM shall never be voluntarily or deliberately revealed to a third party in any circumstances except as specified in art.12, par.
-3 of the Act on Electronic Signature of 18 September, at the request of:
+The other data provided in applications submitted to CERTUM shall never be voluntarily or deliberately revealed to a third party in any circumstances except as specified in art.12, § 3 of the the Act on Electronic Signature of 18 September, 2001 (Journal of Law 2001 No. 130 item 1450), at the request of: